CDL-Quantum/CohortProject_2022/Week1_Rydberg/Business_Application_final.md

 $H = - \sum_{\langle i,j \rangle, \sigma} t_{xy}^{ij}(\hat{c]_{i \sigma}^{\dagger} \hat{c}_{j \sigma} + h.c.) + U \sum_{i} (\hat{n}_{i \uparrow} \hat{n}_{i \downarrow}) - \mu \sum_{i} (\hat{n}_{i \uparrow} + \hat{n}_{i \downarrow})$

 i and j denote the sites which are adjacent to each other.
+The first term of the hamiltonian represents the hopping integrals for nearest neighbor interactions indicated by $\langle i,j \rangle$ and the second term, represents the repulsive interaction between electrons on the same site. $t$ denotes the hopping parameter, which describes how favorable it is for electrons to hop from site to site, $U$ defines the strength of the electron repulsion, $\mu$ is the chemical potential.

 - Figures [1-3] show the calculated total energy (Kinetic + Potential) for a 9-sites spin chain with nearest neighbor interaction.
 The parameters U and beta are the Hubbard U and the inverse temperature, respectively.
 The larger beta=10 corresponds to the low temperature regime to realize the ground state of the system.
 As seen the lowest energy is obtained at chemical potential=0.
 The energy increases by increasing/decreasing the chemical potential, and the larger beta (lower temperature), the lower enrgy.